Have you ever been to St. Johns, Canada!? Take a dive into my first two months studying high school in beautiful Canada.

 Newfoundland and Labrador English School District

 Schools in the district have varying facilities including fields, courts, gymnasiums, modern technology-equipped classrooms, science labs, state-of-the-art theaters, cultural centers, studios, and workshops that make each campus unique.
-Students in the skilled trades have access to tools and equipment of professional quality in spacious, safe construction workshops.
-One school’s sports stadium is home to an AHL hockey team and a minor league basketball team.

 SPORTS AND ARTS